AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 CTM(x|y) = - log₂( Σ{ p | (x, p(y)) ∈ P } 2 ^ -l(p) )
 ```

 So, this would also require us to be able to pattern match so as to detect `p(y)`.
-If application is just concatenation, then this is as simple as looking for the suffix "`y`", which is pretty trivial.
+If application is just concatenation, then this is as simple as looking for the suffix `y`, which is pretty trivial.

 This doesn't much resemble what's in the paper, but it makes much more sense.